cfu288/gpt3-medical-bias/README.md

 ## Generating the Medical History Documents From Cohort Data

+In the prompt, we ask OpenAI to generate notes using common chief complaints patients may present with to the emergency department:

+- Abdominal pain
+- Chest pain
+- Fever
+- Shortness of breath

+We also provide OpenAI with the name, age, and gender of the patient.
+Since age and gender are controlled between the two cohorts, the only independent variable should be the name of the patient.

 See `document_generator.py` to see how we generated mock medical history documents using OpenAI and the generated cohorts.
 Note that generating 10,000 documents cost approx ~$15 using the gpt-3-turbo model.

-In the prompt, we pick common chief complaints patients may present with
-- chest pain
-- abdominal pain
-- fever

 The prompt attempts to have the model return the patient history as parsable JSON for easy analysis.
 This may influence the validity of the responses and the type of medical history returned.